mdsraihaniqbal1999/CKA/Cheatsheet.md

 # Kubernetes (CKA) Command Cheatsheet

-This cheatsheet covers the essential commands you'll need for the Certified Kubernetes Administrator (CKA) exam, organized by category with explanations of when to use each command.
+This comprehensive cheatsheet covers all essential commands you'll need for the Certified Kubernetes Administrator (CKA) exam, organized by category with explanations of when to use each command.

 ## Table of Contents
 - [Core kubectl Commands](#core-kubectl-commands)